NishchayAnand/software-engineering/Java/Multithreading/Notes.md

 **It all comes down to one potentially deadly scenario: _"two or more threads have access to a single object's data"_.
 In other words, methods executing on two different stacks are both calling, say, getters or setters on a single object on the heap.**

 > **NOTE:** When a thread is not running, and in runnable (or blocked) it's essentially knocked unconscious.
 When it becomes the currently-running thread again, it doesn't know that it ever stopped.

+Use the `synchronized` keyword to modify a method so that only one thread at a time can access it.

+> **NOTE:** We can use the synchronized keyword to synchronize at the more fin-grained level of one or more statements, rather than at the whole-method level.

+## Lock

+Every object has a lock.
+When an object has one or more synchronized methods, a thread can enter a synchronized method **only if the thread can get the key to the object's lock.**

+While a thread is holding the key, **no other threads can enter any of that object's synchronized methods** (because the one key for that object won't be available).

+> **NOTE:** Locks are not per _method_, they are per _object_.

+## Problems with Synchronizations

+1. A synchronized method forces other threads to get in line and wait their turn.
+This will lead to a performance hit, though you'd never notice it.

+2. **Dead Lock:** Thread deadlock happens when you have two threads, both of which are holding a key the other thread wants.
+There's no way out of this scenario, so the two threads sit and wait.

+> **NOTE:** A good rule of thumb is to synchronize only the bare minimum that should be synchronized.

+Links:

+1. Head First Java
+2. Java Threads by Scott Oaks and Henry Wong